TitasKu/help/docs/five-steps-to-success.md

 There are two ways to call Intempt and get Segment information.
 One is by querying a Segment for its Users and the other is by querying a User for it’s Segments

-Check out our [Retrieve Segments at Runtime](https://help.ost.com/platform/docs/) guide for more detailed instructions.
+Check out our [Retrieve Segments at Runtime] We will update this guide with more detailed instructions shortly.

 ----